Anomaly Detection on IT Operation Series via Online Matrix Profile: Experiments

 As shown in Tab.~\ref{tab:abl}, the detection performance is considerably better when the standard deviation is not considered during the normalization.
 This performance improvement is significant on \textbf{Yahoo} where the amplitude variations are more widely observed on the time series.
 Although \textit{6\%} performance degradation is observed on \textbf{KPI} when the cache strategy is adopted, the detection is \textit{4} times faster.
 Speed-up is not observable with \textbf{Yahoo} since the time series is much shorter than that of \textbf{KPI}.
 Considerable performance improvement is observed on both \textbf{KPI} and \textbf{Yahoo} when distance significance is used to make the judgment.
 Tab.~\ref{tab:ds} further shows the performance of ``MP${}^*$+cache+DS'' run on a subset of \textbf{Yahoo}, where the amplitude variations along a time series are frequently observed.
 More than \textit{10\%} performance improvement is achieved over ``MP${}^*$+cache''.
 Compared with matrix profile distance, distance significance is robust to amplitude variations across different time spans.

 The performance of our approach (namely ``MP${}^*$+cache+DS'') outperforms SR when both cache strategy and distance significance are integrated.
 In particular, our approach performs significantly better than SR on \textbf{Yahoo}, where anomalies are not necessarily presented as signals with significant fluctuations.
 Nevertheless, as both approaches detect the anomalies from different perspectives and are training-free, it possible to integrate SR into our approach.
-In our standard solution, the detection is left to SR when anomalies occur in the closest subsequence of the current subsequence.
-As shown in ``OMP'' run in Tab.~\ref{tab:abl}, \textit{4\%} and \textit{1\%} improvements are observed on \textbf{KPI} and \textbf{Yahoo} respectively when SR is integrated into online matrix profile.
+In our standard solution, the detection is left to SR when anomalies occur in the closest subsequence of the current subsequence or when the timestamp shows high matrix profile value while low distance significance.
+As shown in ``OMP'' run in Tab.~\ref{tab:abl}, \textit{7\%} and \textit{2\%} improvements are observed on \textbf{KPI} and \textbf{Yahoo} respectively when SR is integrated into online matrix profile.
 In the following experiments, the online matrix profile (OMP), which is integrated with cache strategy, distance significance and spectral residual, is given as the standard configuration of our approach.